aphp/redcap-helmchart/README.md

 This project contains a Github Workflow, which will :
 - Lint the Chart using `helm ct`
-- Verify the generated Kubernetes resources using `Kubeconform`
+- Verify the generated Kubernetes resources using `kubeconform`
-- Scan the Chart for anti-patterns and security issues using `Polaris`
+- Scan the Chart for anti-patterns and security issues using `polaris`
-- Validates the Chart deployment on `KinD` using `helm ct`
+- Validates the Chart deployment on `kind` using `helm ct`
 - Package en release the chart on Github using `helm-cr`

 ## How can I contribute?